DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability

 \subsection{Trainable Hypothetical Opions.}

-The RPM problem expects the training process of the solving model to involve only a limited number of supervised signals, such as the index of correct options.
-Relying on manual design to create constructive options goes against this original intent of RPM problems.
-Therefore, this paper proposes training a set of constructive options instead.
-This methodology is referred to as Brando (Bounded Random Options Mapping Method).
+The RPM problem expects the solving model to be trained with only limited supervision, such as the index of the correct option.
+Relying on manual design to create constructive options contradicts this intent; we therefore propose learning a set of constructive options instead.

-This paper establishes a set of trainable hypothetical options $\{x_i | i \in [17, \beta]\}$ for the context matrix $\{x_i| i\in[1,8]\}$.
+We establish a set of trainable hypothetical options $\{x_i | i \in [17, \beta]\}$ for the context matrix $\{x_i| i\in[1,8]\}$.
 This paper is not concerned with the specific attributes of these options; rather, it focuses solely on how much these options can alter DIO's evaluation of the original options $\{x_i | i \in [9, 16]\}$.
 In other words, we are solely concerned with the constructiveness of these hypothetical options with respect to the context matrix $\{x_i| i\in[1,8]\}$ in DIO, rather than their specific configurations.
-To this end, this paper designs a new loss function $\ell_\text{Brando}$ to train these hypothetical options for their constructiveness:
+To this end, we design a new loss function $\ell_\text{Brando}$ to train these hypothetical options for constructiveness: